-Highly unique, spheroid-shaped ceramic vase handcrafted in the town of Mata Ortiz, in a remote area of northern México.
-The intricate, textural exterior design is achieved by a combination of etching, painting (with a clay slip), and burnishing - all done by hand.
+Highly unique, spheroid-shaped ceramic vase handcrafted in the town of Mata Ortiz, in a remote region of northern México.
+The intricate, textural design is achieved by a combination of etching, painting (with a clay slip), and burnishing - all done by hand.
 Each vase is a true statement piece that demonstrates the high level of skill and artistry characteristic of Mata Ortiz pottery.
 Style with dry stems or all on its own.

 All pieces are made from locally sourced clay, shaped by hand, etched, painted and burnished, and fired in the ground to finish.
-100% lead-free and artisan-made.

 - Handcrafted in Chihuahua, México

 Size: 8" H x 15" D

 Care: Wipe with a clean, soft towel as needed.
 Dry stems or decorative only.
 Do not submerge in water for sustained periods.